Best plug-in hybrid cars 2020

 Volvo XC60 Recharge T8

 The Volvo XC60 T8 ticks many boxes, promising all the practicality of many of its SUV rivals with a slightly more upmarket approach.
-28 miles of electric range is by no means class-leading, but 385bhp and 0-62mph in 5.5 seconds is right up there with the fastest plug-in hybrids currently on sale.
+An electric range of up to 32 miles of electric range is par for the course, but 385bhp and 0-62mph in 5.5 seconds is right up there with the fastest plug-in hybrids currently on sale.
 A choice of R-Design and Inscription trim levels provides a high-quality interior finish and plenty of technology as well.
 Meanwhile, the ride is comfortable, and head and legroom are plentiful throughout.
 It's a seriously good all-rounder.